 Selection of Preliminary Preferred Alternative: Fall 2017

 Submission of Draft Concept Development Report: Fall 2017

-Obtain Resolutions of Support for Preliminary Preferred Alternative: Fall 2017
+Obtain Resolutions of Support for Preliminary Preferred Alternative: Spring 2018

-Completion of Local Concept Development Phase: Winter 2018
+Completion of Local Concept Development Phase: Summer 2018

 What kind of a bridge is the Bridge Street Bridge?

 The Bridge Street Bridge is a movable swing bridge because of the way it rotates to open the river way for marine vessels to move up and down the Passaic River: